ciaeric/ciaeric.github.io/aboutme.md

 ### <i class="fa fa-suitcase" aria-hidden="true"></i> Career
 Currently I work at <i class="fa fa-plane" aria-hidden="true"></i> [**FlightCentre**](http://www.fctgl.com/) - as a Senior Business Intelligence Analyst.
 I used to work at <i class="fa fa-building" aria-hidden="true"></i> [**IBM China**](https://www.ibm.com) for 7 years in different roles, the last position as a management consultant in the CRM domain.
-After I moved to Australia, I shifted my career path to the technical side with a focus on Business Intelligence, the year I spent with <i class="fa fa-plane" aria-hidden="true"></i> [**FlightCentre**](http://www.fctgl.com/) made me feel excited to be working in this field.
+After I moved to Australia, I shifted my career path to the technical side with a focus on Business Intelligence, and I feel excited to be working in this field.

 ### <i class="fa fa-heart" aria-hidden="true"></i> Hobby
 - World of Warcraft